 Palm Beach Gardens Stroke Misdiagnosis Doctor Liability

-The duty a stroke doctor has to a patient in Palm Beach Gardens is to keep up to date on medicine and know what the standard of care is for a stroke patient.
-If for any circumstance a physician does not meet this standard of care, they could be held liable for their medical malpractice.
+The duty a stroke doctor has to a patient is to keep up to date on medicine and know what the standard of care is for a stroke patient.
+If for any circumstance a physician does not meet this standard of care, they could be held liable for medical malpractice.
 To learn more about Palm Beach Gardens stroke misdiagnosis doctor liability, contact a caring stroke misdiagnosis attorney who could help determine whether a physician was completing tasks and care properly.

 Doctor Versus Hospital Liability

 Depending on the hospital in Palm Beach Gardens, many do not directly employ the doctors, but the relationship is such that the doctors have privileges to provide care at the hospital.
 The hospital may also dictate the way that the doctors practice medicine at the hospital.

 While they do not call them employees, Doctors may be required to do what the hospital tells them to do.
 The hospital could have control over the way a doctor provides medical care to a patient.
 In the event a doctor is accused of medical malpractice, the hospital could be found liable.
 Hospitals may be found to be responsible for the act of its agents, which includes the doctors and nurses working at its facility and providing care to the patients.
 They could be found liable for any malpractice that the doctors or the nurses commit while providing care at the hospital.

 Assuming Doctor Liability in a Palm Beach Gardens Stroke Misdiagnosis Case

 A doctor might assume liability in the event that a stroke occurs when medically preventable, and it is shown that the doctor was responsible for identifying the stroke and potentially failed to identify it.
 That doctor could be liable for the damages that happened as a result of that failure.